 ⚡ Effects: Trigger-Condition-Action System

-Control Modules can have effects — automation rules that define behavior chains.
+Control Module nodes can have effects — automation rules that define behavior chains.
 Each effect consists of three parts:

 🎯 Effect Triggers